StewAlexander-com/NetVendor/ADVANCED.md

   - Vendor summary: ~50 bytes per vendor
   - SIEM export: ~500 bytes per device (JSONL format)
 - **Multiple runs**: Output files are overwritten by default.
 Previous outputs are not preserved unless manually backed up.
-- **History directory**: When using `NetVendor.py` with `--history-dir`, the directory is automatically created if it doesn't exist.
+- **History directory**: When using `ShadowVendor.py` with `--history-dir`, the directory is automatically created if it doesn't exist.
 Timestamped copies of `vendor_summary.txt` and companion `.metadata.json` files are stored there.
 The `vendor_drift.csv` is created when `--analyze-drift` is enabled.
-- **SIEM export directory**: When using `--siem-export`, both `netvendor_siem.csv` and `netvendor_siem.json` are created in the `output/siem/` directory.
+- **SIEM export directory**: When using `--siem-export`, both `shadowvendor_siem.csv` and `shadowvendor_siem.json` are created in the `output/siem/` directory.
 Each file contains one record per device with all required fields for SIEM correlation.
 The `siem/` directory is automatically created if it doesn't exist.
-- **Runtime log file**: When `NETVENDOR_LOG=1` is set, `output/netvendor_runtime.log` is created with structured JSONL entries for troubleshooting and performance analysis.
+- **Runtime log file**: When `SHADOWVENDOR_LOG=1` is set, `output/shadowvendor_runtime.log` is created with structured JSONL entries for troubleshooting and performance analysis.

 ### Error Handling